Confidential planning brief Landlord opportunity No public walk-in traffic

 Turn Suite L120 into productive AI infrastructure.

-A proposal to lease and convert Suite L120 into a secure mini data center / server room supporting AdPrompt.Ai and the compute requirements of AdChain and AdToken, with future managed compute for local businesses.
+A proposal to convert and operate Suite L120 as a secure mini data center / server room supporting AdPrompt.Ai and the compute requirements of AdChain and AdToken — structured as a revenue-share partnership, with a flexible layout that can also host presentations and events plus future managed compute for local businesses.

 $65K–$175K